Yuhan-Fei/SMRTnet/README.md

 pip install smrtnet
 conda install dglteam/label/th24_cu118::dgl
 ```
+The stable version of SMRTnet environment is also available on Zenodo (https://zenodo.org/records/14970392) for offline installation.
 <!-- **Note:** This installation method will be maintained periodically. -->

 **2) The Latest version for installation**